jessegmeyerlab/proteomics-tutorial/manuscript.md

 ## Protein Extraction {.page_break_before}

 Protein extraction from the sample of interest is the initial phase of any mass spectrometry-based proteomics experiment.
-Thought should be given to any planned downstream assays, specific needs of proteolysis (LiP-MS, PTM enrichments, enzymatic reactions, glycan purification or hydrogen-deuterium exchange experiments), long term project goals (reproducibility, multiple sample types, low abundance samples), as well as to the initial experimental question (coverage of a specific protein, subcellular proteomics, global proteomics, protein-protein interactions or affinity enrichment of specific classes of modifications).
+Thought should be given to any planned downstream assays, specific needs of proteolysis (LiP-MS, PTM enrichments, enzymatic reactions, glycan purification or hydrogen-deuterium exchange experiments), long-term project goals (reproducibility, multiple sample types, low abundance samples), as well as to the initial experimental question (coverage of a specific protein, subcellular proteomics, global proteomics, protein-protein interactions or affinity enrichment of specific classes of modifications).
 The 2009 version of Methods in Enzymology: guide to Protein Purification [@isbn:978-0-12-374536-1] serves as a deep dive into how molecular biologists and biochemists traditionally carried out protein extraction.
 The Protein Protocols handbook [@isbn:978-1-59745-198-7] and the excellent review by Linn [@PMID:19892162] are good sources of general proteomics protocols.
 Any change in extraction conditions should be expected to create potential changes in downstream results.